About Shelby County

 Criminal Records

-Criminal records in Shelby County encompass felony, misdemeanor, traffic violations, and sex offender registry information.
-The Shelby County Sheriff's Office and local police departments maintain these records, while the Ohio Bureau of Criminal Investigation provides broader background check services.
-Residents can request background checks through the Sheriff's Office or directly from the state bureau, which offers fingerprint-based checks for more comprehensive results.
+Criminal records in Shelby County cover felony, misdemeanor, traffic violations, and sex offender registry information.
+Residents can request background checks through the Sheriff's Office or directly from the state bureau, which offers fingerprint-based checks for more full results.
+The sex offender registry is publicly accessible, providing information on registered offenders residing in Shelby County.

 Arrest Records

-Arrest records in Shelby County are maintained by the Shelby County Sheriff's Office.
+Arrest records in Shelby County are maintained by Shelby County Sheriff's Office.
 These records include details of the arrest, charges, and personal information of the arrestee.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office directly, following procedures outlined under the Ohio Public Records Act.
 Arrest records typically include the date of arrest, charges filed, and any court proceedings related to the case.

 Jail & Inmate Records